danielsaidi/StoreKitPlus/README.md

 This project currently has no demo app, but I will create one if the project gets 100+ stars.

-Until then, you can just add a StoreKit configuration file to your app to test it with StoreKitPlus.

-## Support this library
+## Support my work

-I manage my various open-source projects in my free time and am really thankful for any help I can get from the community.

-You can sponsor this project on [GitHub Sponsors][Sponsors] or get in touch for paid support.
+You can [sponsor me][Sponsors] on GitHub Sponsors or [reach out][Email] for paid support, to help support my [open-source projects][OpenSource].

+Your support makes it possible for me to put more work into these projects and make them the best they can be.